How debt settlement works

 Potential for an interest rate reduction

-In some cases, debt relief includes a reduction in the interest rates on your outstanding debts.
+In some cases, debt settlement can include an interest rate reduction on your outstanding debts.
 Lower rates can significantly decrease the total amount you need to pay back, helping to ease your financial burden.

 Drawbacks of debt settlement